SpektraSystems/Red-Hat-Modernize-Apps/lab2.md

 We'll use the CLI to deploy the components for our monolith.
 To deploy the monolith template using the CLI, execute the following commands:

-Switch to the dev project you created earlier:
+From the CodeReady Workspaces Terminal window, switch to the dev project you created earlier:

 `oc project ocpuser0XX-coolstore-dev`